 I have always considered teaching to be a learning opportunity not only for my students but also for myself.
-I do believe that I need to really understand a topic in order to explain simply to my students.
+I do believe that I need to really understand a topic in order to explain it simply to my students.

-I highly believe in learning by example, and I believe that practice makes better.
+I highly believe in learning by example, and I believe that practice makes perfect.
 This is how I like to learn myself, and this is how I encourage my students to master their material.
-When I get the opportunity to evaluate my students, I prefer to evaluate their understanding of the material and how they can use it in their studies rather than just testing whether they studied what I had to tell.
+I often use my industry experience to help my students get better understanding of real-world requirements.